 Bisarra (Moroccan Fava Bean Soup)

-This Moroccan fava bean soup (Bisarra) is creamy, full of flavor, and uses just a few simple ingredients before being pureed.
-This traditional fava bean soup recipe is naturally vegan and gluten-free.
+This Moroccan Fava Bean Soup (Bisarra) is creamy, full of flavor, and uses just a few simple ingredients before being pureed.
+This traditional fava bean soup recipe is naturally plant based and gluten-free.

-If you like this popular recipe, you will love Harira, another very traditional Moroccan soup, usually enjoyed during the month of Ramadan to break the fast.
+If you like this popular recipe, you will love Harira and Semolina Soup, two other very traditional Moroccan soups, sometimes enjoyed during the month of Ramadan to break the fast.

 Bisarra in Morocco